Agathonas/waffle-raffle/README.md

 ---

-Welcome to the Waffle Raffle project!
-This is an exciting raffle system built on the STARKNET chain using Cairo programming language.
-With Waffle Raffle, users can participate in raffles and stand a chance to win amazing prizes like Porsche 911, Audi RS4, Macbook Pro, and more! 🏎️💻

 ## How it Works 🎲

 1. Users can enter raffles by purchasing entries using the $WAFFLE token.
 2. Each raffle has a specific item up for grabs, an entry fee, and a set duration.
-3. Once the raffle duration ends, a winner is randomly selected from the pool of participants.
+3. Once the raffle duration ends, a winner or multiple winners is randomly selected from the pool of participants.
-4. The lucky winner receives the prize, and the raffle concludes.
+4. The lucky winners receives the prize, and the raffle concludes.

 ## Features ✨

 - Secure and transparent raffle system built on the STARKNET chain
-- Easy participation using the $WAFFLE token
+- Easy participation using the $WAFFLE token [TODO]
 - Exciting prizes like luxury cars, high-end electronics, and more
 - Completely random and fair selection of winners
-- Admin panel for creating and managing raffles
+- Admin panel for creating and managing raffles [TODO]

 ## Smart Contract 📜